Prosopographia/snap-vagrant/README.md

 ### Setting up your hosts file

+The machine is based on Geerlingguy's LAMP server (with the PHP bits removed) and the VM is configured to run on http://192.168.33.33

-You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the line below:
+You can modify your host machine's hosts file to something different (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), by adding the line below:

-    192.168.33.33  lamp
+    192.168.33.33  snap

-(Where `lamp`) is the hostname you have configured in the `Vagrantfile`).
+(Where `snap` is the hostname configured in the `Vagrantfile`).

-After that is configured, you could visit http://lamp/ in a browser, and you'll see the Apache 'It works!' page.
+After that is configured, you could visit http://snap/ in a browser, and you'll see the SNAP Django site.

-If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.
+### SNAP setup

+The VM checks out the snap code and data from github into a local shared `docroot` directory.

 ## Author Information

-Created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Original Vagrant/Ansible playbooks created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

+Modified for the 2018 SNAP November hackathon: https://github.com/Prosopographia